Luiserebii/Maximum-Solidity-Environment/README.md

   * We can now modify .tsconfig according to our setup:
     * Modify target to `"ES2017"`
     * Uncomment outDir and set it to `"./bin"`
-  * This should now look more or less like the following:
+  * This should now look more or less like the following (many options commented out are shown in the generated file, but are excluded here for brevity):
 ```JSON
 {
   "compilerOptions": {